 The Supreme Court also found that in order to invoke legal privilege, a foreign in-house lawyer must be able to demonstrate that similar safeguards exist as the ones included in, and safeguarded by, a professional statute.

-Staff employed by the lawyer, such as secretaries, may rely on a derivative right of legal professional privilege.
-Nonlegal professionals who are employed by a lawyer admitted to the bar or nonlegal professionals who provide services or information for the benefit of such a lawyer (such as accountants and third party experts) also have a derivative right of legal professional privilege.
+Not in principle, but an exception exists for nonlegal professionals who are instructed to assist an attorney under that attorney's right of legal privilege.
+Nonlegal professionals, e.g., staff and secretaries, who are employed by a lawyer or nonlegal professionals who provide services or information for the benefit of a lawyer, e.g., accountants and third-party experts, enjoy a so-called 'derivative right of legal professional privilege.'
 This derivative right of legal privilege prevents a party from seeking disclosure of privileged information from these nonlegal professionals.
 The analysis of whether certain information is subject to legal privilege remains with the lawyer from whom the right to privilege is derived.
+Hence, it is customary for the nonlegal professional to consult with the lawyer in the case of disclosure requests and use their derivative right of legal professional privilege in the same manner as the lawyer.